Free TEAS Reading Practice Test

 While the reading section of the test contains a lot of material and very long passages, if you are able to put in the study time with good study materials you should be able to dominate this section.

-Take advantage of our free practice tests and online course in order to get the most out of your study time.
+Take advantage of our free reading practice test and online course in order to get the most out of your study time.